Right to sit in the United States: Iowa

 As of 1970, Iowa law required "employers of females in workshops, mercantile, manufacturing or business establishments to provide suitable seats and permit their use when duties reasonably allow it."

+Chapter 88.4 of the Iowa Code once included a right to sit provision, which was later repealed.

 Kansas

-Kansas first passed a suitable seating law for women workers in 1901.
+Kansas enacted a suitable seating law for women workers in 1901.

+The right to sit law for women workers in Kansas was repealed in 1975.

 Kentucky

-Kentucky first passed a right to sit law in 1912.
-Recodified in 1942, the law was repealed in 1972.
-Kentucky's legislation had only applied to women workers.
+Kentucky enacted a suitable seating law for women workers in 1912.
+The law was recodified on October 1st, 1942.
+In 1972, the suitable seating law for women workers was repealed.

 Louisiana

-Louisiana first passed a suitable seating law for women workers in 1900.
+Louisiana enacted a suitable seating law for women workers in 1900.

+Louisiana's RS 23:292, guaranteeing the right to sit, has been repealed.

 Maine

-First passed in 1911, Maine's right to sit law for women workers was repealed in 1975.
+Enacted in 1911, Maine's right to sit law for women workers was repealed in 1975.

 Maryland

 One April 4, 1896, the State of Maryland enacted legislation stipulating that a chair or stool be provided to women workers in mercantile establishments.
 Maryland's state law was less comprehensive than the City of Baltimore's law, as the Maryland state law did not apply to manufacturing establishments.
 Maryland's right to sit law provided that in "every retail, jobbing, or wholesale drygoods store, notion, millinery or any other business where any female salespeople are employed, a seat shall be provided for each one of such female help, and they shall not be forbidden to avail themselves of any opportunity of rest not interfering with their duties."
 A 1904 report from the Maryland Bureau of Statistics and Information cited Maryland's right to sit law as an example of a law with a "remedial character...which, if properly enforced, might prove of great advantage to the masses of the people", however the report notes that right to sit laws are "oft-times lost sight of because of the multifarious duties of the Police Department and the impossibility of a proper enforcement of such laws."

 In 1898, the City of Baltimore approved a law requiring that every "employer of females in any mercantile or manufacturing establishment in the City of Baltimore must provide and maintain suitable seats for the use of such employees."
 Employers who violated the law could be found guilty of a misdemeanor and fined $150 upon conviction.
 While the law was well-known, in 1912 Elizabeth Beardsley Butler described the law's provisions as "vague and unsatisfactory in wording", a defect she thought was common among many right to sit laws in the United States.